13 of the best Darwin hotels for your next Top End stay

 Take in harbour views from your balcony.

 Visiting with a large group?
-The Darwin Waterfront Luxury Suites are definitely a city hotel option worth considering.
+The Darwin Waterfront Luxury Suites is one of the best hotels in Darwin city.
 Situated within the Waterfront Precinct, you’ll find options like three-bedroom penthouse suites that can accommodate up to seven people.
 Your room will feel like a home away from home with a fully equipped kitchen, laundry and living space, plus an outdoor entertaining area complete with BBQ.
 Eat out at some of Darwin’s best restaurants, or stay in and enjoy those harbour views.

 Address: 19 Kitchener Dr, Darwin